 Q: What is MHR and how does Myzone measure it?

-Myzone uses a formula derived by the HUNT Fitness Study to automatically establish your age predictive MAX HR:
+Myzone establishes a baseline using this formula derived by the HUNT Fitness Study:

 211 - [0.64 x your age]

 When you enter your age during the registration process, Myzone automatically calculates your age-predicted MHR.

 Q: When will the Myzone system adjust my MHR?

 - When you exceed your current MHR for 30 seconds or longer, the Myzone system will increase your max heart rate to match the level of exertion you're capable of achieving.

 - If you are doing an interval workout and the first repeat adjusts you from 180 to 189, the second could bump you up if you workout at a higher rate for another 30 seconds.

 Q: How does MHR relate to the Myzone Zones?